JasonLocklin/Dissertation/VWM/Introduction.md

 [@Striemer2010tpd; @Striemer2010dpm; @Ferber2003; @Sarri2006].
 In
 the second case, of disrupted access to attention by working memory networks that would then prevent patients from utilizing spatial attention as a rehearsal mechanism.
 This could be due to a compromise of the dorsal and ventral stream connectivity, arising from the neglect-inducing lesion.
 Unlike the case of direct causation described above, if disrupted communication between the two systems is the problem, improvement in spatial attention may not have any impact on spatial working memory deficits.
 The third possibility, where working memory deficits are fully independent of spatial attention deficits, would have this same property, and therefore, cannot be clearly differentiated from a problem of disconnection in the existing research.

 To overcome this problem, a new version of the working memory task was created to minimize the possible reliance on spatial attention rehearsal mechanisms.
 Rather than asking participants to remember and recall strictly spatial information, memory for target colour (or a combination of colour *and* spatial location), was tested.
-Placing the primary requirement of the task on colour processing reduces reliance on spatial attention and places any possible rehearsal mechanism requirements within the ventral stream, reducing the likelihood that measured deficits would be the result of the hypothesized disrupted communication between the dorsal and ventral streams.
+Placing the primary requirement of the task on colour, rather than spatial
+processing, places possible rehearsal mechanism requirements within the ventral stream.
+Eliminating the utility of spatial attention for rehursal, this reduces the likelihood that measured deficits would be the result of the hypothesized disrupted communication between the dorsal and ventral streams.
 If attention and working